mhergenrader/twilightlegion/README.md

 Everytime a match occurs and is FINISHED, a win or loss will be updated to the profile.
-An incomplete match will not be added to a profile, so you must actually play all the matches to add to the record and/or unlock some parts of the game.
+An incomplete match will not be added to a profile, so you must actually play all the matches to add to the record.

 <h2>Game Settings</h2>